ArtyKrafty/detection/README.md

 Getting an image with a blur effect on the background

 <p align="center"><img src="https://i.ibb.co/Q9m5nHh/004.jpg" alt="004" border="0"></p>

+> my favorite feature of this application - it helps to do a little processing of your photo without `photoshop` skills

 4. Building key points - works similarly to weapons - just specify the address to the configuration
 ```python